ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 of the fx files is not consistent.
 This makes it possible to search for fx files under multiple ensemble members or experiments.
 For example: ``ensemble: '*'``.
 Note that the ``*`` character must be quoted since ``*`` is a special charcter in YAML.
-This functionality is only supported for fx variables under the ``fx`` or ``Ofx`` mip tables.
+This functionality is only supported for time invariant fx variables under the (i.e. frequency ``fx``).
 Note also that if multiple folders of matching fx files are found ESMValTool will default to using the first folder found only.

 See also :func:`esmvalcore.preprocessor.weighting_landsea_fraction`.